Zeniscribbles/Operating-System-From-Scratch/README.md

+# Operating Systems From Scratch
-##Build your own 64-bit operating system - for the x86 architecture
+Student Project: 64-bit operating system - for the x86 architecture